And no, it does not mean you are “more deficient”

-Magnesium is NOT itchy because you’re “more deficient.”
+Magnesium spray is not itchy because you are “more deficient.”

 And honestly?
-It drives me nuts seeing that repeated everywhere because it stops people from understanding what’s actually happening.
+It drives me a little bit spare seeing that repeated everywhere, because it stops people from understanding what is actually happening.

 The short answer?